PaulaRS/paula-ramos-silva/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Data Stewardship
+  - Transcriptomics
+  - Proteomics
+  - Bioinformatics
   - Molecular Evolution
-  - Omics
-  - Bioinformatics
-  - Data visualization
   - Biomineralization
   - Spatial Biology

 # Education to show in About widget
 education: